 Jack O'Neill from Stargate SG-1 gets put on a bus by being promoted out of the SGC (this was so actor Richard Dean Anderson could spend more time with his family).
 He still made a few appearances later in the series and in its spinoff Stargate Atlantis.
 General Hammond also gets put on a bus the same way.

-Jonas Quinn was put on a bus after season 6 (he returned to his home planet) and was never mentioned again at all after season 7.
+Jonas Quinn was put on a bus after season 6 (he returned to his home planet) and came back for a guest spot in season 7.

 In the 200th episode ('200'), the characters themselves point out the methods used to get around O'Neill being put on the bus, such as one-sided phone conversations.